-- 6.6.
+6.6.
 Consideration should be given to the quality assurance programme during the construction of a nuclear fuel cycle R&D facility.
-This programme should be prepared early in the construction stage and should include the following: - (a) Applicable codes and standards;
+This programme should be prepared early in the construction stage and should include the following:

-- (b) The organizational structure; - (c) Design change programme (configuration control); - (d) Procurement control; - (e) Maintenance of records (see also para.
-7.4 of SSR-4 [1]); - (f) Equipment testing; - (g) Coding and labelling of safety relevant components, cables, piping and other pieces of equipment.
+- (a) Applicable codes and standards; - (b) The organizational structure; - (c) Design change programme (configuration control); - (d) Procurement control; - (e) Maintenance of records (see also para.
+7.4 of SSR-4 [1]); - (f) Equipment testing; - (g) Coding and labelling of safety relevant components, cables, piping and other pieces of equipment; - (h) Receipt, handling, transport, storage, preservation and maintenance of SSCs.